310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
 Yes!
 I’m filled with energy, yet I have nothing to do!
-It’s the bane of my existence!
+It’s the baaane of my existence!

-It seems like everyone wants to try and work hard on their own lately, and so my job as a helper has been decreasing by a lot!
+It seems like eeeveryone wants to try and work hard on their own lately, and so my job as a helper has been decreasing by a looot!

-…Wait, I just said I'd listen to what you have to say, but I ended up talking about myself!
+…Wait, I *just* said I'd listen to what you have to saaay, but I ended up talking about myself!

-This is bad, *terrible!* You have this peculiar feel to you that makes me want to vent all my worries to you!
+This is bad, *terrible!* You have this peculiar feel to you that makes me want to vent aaall my worries to you!
 {% endbubble %}

 {% bubble Rei %}
 Ahaha.
-Y’see, it's somethin’ of a curse that's been placed on *me*, actually.[^1]
+Y’see, it's actually somethin’ of a curse that's been placed on *me*.[^1]

 In any case, there is something I want to ask you, Mikejima-kun.